 Be the Hands and Feet of Christ in our Community

-To serve in our local ministries, please contact Christie Johnson.
+To serve in our local ministries, please contact Kyle Johnson.

 We offer six levels of classes on Monday and Wednesday evenings during the fall and winter semesters.
 Classes range from beginning to advanced English.
 On Wednesdays from 7-9pm, we offer a Preparatory Citizenship class.
-Free childcare and school-age mentoring is available for our students’ children.
 There is always a place for more volunteers, including high school students.
 For more information to enroll or volunteer, contact Judy Blanchard or call 703-591-3120.
 Fall 2018 Registration and Class Schedule.

 On the first and third Fridays of each month, FACETS volunteers from FUMC prepare and deliver hot meals for families and individuals who are homeless in our community.
 Please contact Bob Cockrell to assist with this critical ministry.
 Volunteers to cook and deliver the meals are always needed.